 - Chinese finance generation firm Lexin debuts on Nasdaq

 - Apple may combine iOS and Mac apps next year.

 - Reforms and narrow escapes in 2017 training information

 - Apple iOS eleven Has A Nasty Secret.

 Unicode To Approve

 Apple responded by saying that the inclusion of emojis representing those living with disabilities was long overdue.
-According to statistics, one in every seven people around the world is living with one or more disabilities.
-This includes more obvious disabilities like being visually impaired or hard of hearing to the hidden or even completely invisible disabilities.
-The incorporation of the new emojis is all about creating a true culture of inclusion.
+According to statistics, one in every seven people worldwide has one or more disabilities.
+This includes more obvious disabilities like being visually impaired or hard of hearing to hidden or even completely invisible disabilities.
+Incorporating the new emojis is about creating a real culture of inclusion.

-Including those who live with disabilities in all aspects of everyday life, some of which able-bodied people often take for granted, will enable people to develop a clear identity, being that of a disabled person.
-It shifts the entire mind-set from living in a world that is essentially geared towards the able-bodied to living in a world where everyone, irrespective of the challenges faced, are included and part of a functioning societal system.
+Including those with disabilities in all aspects of everyday life, some of which non-disabled people often take for granted, will enable people to develop a clear identity of a disabled person.
+It shifts the entire mindset from living in a world that is essentially geared towards the non-disabled to living in a world where everyone, irrespective of the challenges faced, is included and part of a functioning societal system.

 Encouraging those with disabilities daily to integrate with society is about much more than just inviting people to do so.
 It also requires actively ensuring that proper policies and procedures are in place to enable people to integrate fully.
 Including people with disabilities in something as seemingly every day as emojis may seem insignificant to some, but this goes a long way towards ensuring the full inclusion of those facing life’s unique challenges.